 Locations were chosen with consideration given to predominant wind direction and sources of contamination.
-Southerly winds predominate from March through November, and northwesterly winds predominate from December through February (Windfinder 2018).
+Southwesterly winds predominate from April through December, and northwesterly winds predominate from January through March (Windfinder 2020).
 The locations were selected in the vicinity of excavations and areas accessible to members of the public at the SLDS.
+The ATDs will be co-located with the TLDs.
+The ATD background location is currently co-located with the background TLD at the USACE Service Base on Arsenal Street (see Figure 3-2).

-The environmental remedial action contractor (RAC) conducts particulate air sampling at appropriate locations around active excavations and at loadout areas.
+b The environmental remedial action contractor (RAC) conducts particulate air sampling at appropriate locations around active excavations and at loadout areas.
 These data are used for NESHAP and public exposure evaluations.